TheG00dLad/Embedded-Systems/README.md

 - Low Pass Filter

-  A low pass filter or RC filter allows for lower frequencys to pass through but high frequency noise to be filtered out.
+  A low pass filter or RC filter allows for lower frequencies to pass through but high frequency noise to be filtered out.

 ## Debugging & Sources of Error
 Debugging was done via 2 ways.
 The first was creating a breakpoint in the "readADC" & "writeDAC" function.
 This verified that there was a value being read and writen consistently from the SysTick function.
 Therefore it can be reasoned that the system will work as intended, taking in and putting out samples.

-The second debugging was done via hardware on an osilloscope.
+The second debugging was done via hardware on an oscilloscope.
 A function was put in to the ADC.
 The original output was should be a sine wave.
-However, the ADC prescaler caused aliasing.
+However, the ADC prescaler, which caused aliasing.
 This left poor resolution outputting from the DAC.

 ![Aliasing](https://github.com/user-attachments/assets/fb6225cd-d480-4340-8051-4880abc12bc8)